wazo-platform/wazo-doc/source/contributors/plugins/plugins.rst

 Wazo server.
 There are many extension point in Wazo, all of them can be used in combination to add complete features to you favorite PBX.

-For more information about installing, updating and removing plugins see the :ref:`admin_ui_plugins` section.

 What is a plugin
 ================